ProJensen/Microsoft-365-Lab/Lab05-Conditional-Access-Concepts/README.md

 - Create and enable the policy

 ### Step 4: Verify the Access Control Result from the User Side
-- Review how the policy would affect sign-in attempts from unmanaged or non-compliant devices
+- Open **office.com** and attempt to sign in using the test user account
+- Observe that the user was prompted to set up the device before access could be granted
-- Confirm that device compliance is required before access is granted
+- Confirm that the device do not meet the required access conditions
-- Document the expected access control behavior for a production environment
+- Verify that access was denied when the device was not compliant or properly managed

+This step helped confirm that the Conditional Access policy successfully restricted access from a non-compliant or unmanaged device.

 ## Expected Outcome
 At the end of this lab: